mozilla/thimble.mozilla.org/README.md

 In order for Thimble to be installed correctly, the following dependencies need to be installed:

 - Node.js 4.x or above (see note below)
-  - **Note:** The login.webmaker.org dependency needs a node version of 4.x only while all the other dependencies work with a node version of 4.x and above.
+  - **Note:** The login.webmaker.org dependency needs a node version of 4.x only while all the other dependencies work with a node version of 4.x and above (Thimble requires node 6.11.1 or above).
 We suggest installing [NVM](https://github.com/creationix/nvm) to allow the use of multiple versions of node.
 - [Brackets (Bramble)](#installing-brackets-bramble)
 - [Webmaker ID server](#idwebmakerorg)
 - [Webmaker Publishing Server](#publishwebmakerorg)